-In Enrique Tomás we know that every part of the pig can be used up, and that’s why we don’t throw anything away.
-If while cutting ham, some slices are a little thicker or longer than others and you don’t want to serve them to avoid spoiling the presentation of your dish, don’t worry!
-They’re perfect for making ham salt with!
+At Enrique Tomás, we always say that when it comes to a pig, everything is valuable.
+That's why we don't throw anything away.
+If, while slicing ham, you end up with some slices that are a bit thicker or longer than others and you don't want to serve them to maintain your dish's presentation, don't worry!
+They're perfect for making ham salt!

 - An oven